Guide to U.S. Flowing Hair Dollars

 The Coinage Act of 1792 officially established the United States Mint and authorized the issuance of coins across ten denominations struck in copper, silver, and gold.
 Among these, the silver dollar held a key position within the new monetary system as the standard unit of money.
 The Flowing Hair Dollars represented the first series of silver dollars, issued for only two years from 1794 to 1795.
 The first year of issue carries great historical importance and is recognized as a significant rarity within American numismatics.

-The Flowing Hair Dollar was designed by Robert Scot, who had previously designed some of the copper coins first issued in 1793 and 1794.
-The obverse featured a head of Liberty, facing right with large locks of flowing hair behind her.
-Above the image is the word LIBERTY in capital letters.
+The Flowing Hair Dollar was designed by Robert Scot, the first Chief Engraver of the United States Mint.
+The obverse features the head of Liberty, facing right with large locks of flowing hair.
+Above the image is the word “LIBERTY”.
 Eight stars are positioned to the left and seven stars are to the right, together representing the fifteen states in the Union at the time the pieces were struck.
+The date appears below.

 The reverse design features a bald eagle, perched with its wings spread, fully surrounded by a wreath.
 The widely spaced inscription “UNITED STATES OF AMERICA” surrounds the image.
 As was the case for other early gold and silver coins, the face value is not indicated within the design.
 Instead, the denomination appears as edge lettering, reading “HUNDRED CENTS ONE DOLLAR OR UNIT”.
 This particular wording references the Coinage Act of 1792, within which the denomination was referred to as “dollar” or “unit”.